datahub-project/datahub/docs/rfc/active/000-ml_models/README.md

 ### ML Feature metadata
 - Feature Properties: Basic information about the ML Feature
   - Description of the feature
-  - Data type of the feature i.e. boolean, text, etc
+  - Data type of the feature i.e. boolean, text, etc. These also include [data types](https://towardsdatascience.com/7-data-types-a-better-way-to-think-about-data-types-for-machine-learning-939fae99a689#:~:text=In%20the%20machine%20learning%20world,groups%20are%20often%20called%20out.) particularly for Machine Learning practitioners.
 - Ownership: Owners of the ML Feature.
 - Institutional Memory: Institutional knowledge for easy search and discovery.
 - Status: Captures if the feature has been soft deleted or not.